frdel/agent-zero/docs/architecture.md

    ```

 ## AgentConfig
-The `AgentConfig` class in `initialize.py` provides further customization options:
+The `AgentConfig` class is present in both `agent.py` and `initialize.py` and provides further customization options.
+You must edit `AgentConfig` class through `initialize.py` file.
+Here are some of the key parameters you can configure:

 - `prompts_subdir`: Specifies the directory containing your custom prompts.
 This allows you to create and manage different sets of prompts for different use cases.
 (See *Prompt Customization* below).